tockards/one-story-point/001-example/README.md

 ## Requirement from Scrum practices Document.

 - Using a console application, take a command line parameter, use it to query an existing database to get a return value, and present it to the user.
 Develop a unit test, and integration test, review the code, and merge the code.

+## Details

+- Programming
+  - Python3 standard library
+  - argparse for cmd arguments
+- Database
+  - SQLite

+## Notes

+- Is infrastructure there already?
+- What are the assumptions surrounding architecture and coding guidelines.